Dog Licking Common Reasons and Cures

 3. Dog Licking When Bored or Anxiety-Related Issues:

-If you have bathed your dog and know that there are no skin related issues and If you dog is anxious or bored, and constantly and obsessively licking, biting, chewing, and scratching themselves, then your dog may be having a psychological episode caused by either boredom, anxiety, or a change in their environment.
+If you have bathed your dog and know that there are no skin-related issues and If your dog is anxious or bored, and constantly and obsessively licking, biting, chewing, and scratching themselves, then your dog may be having a psychological episode caused by either boredom, anxiety, or a change in their environment.
 Tips to reduce boredom or anxiety in dogs: